Shopify vs Squarespace (2017) - A Comparison Review

 Editing HTML and CSS in Shopify and Squarespace

 With Shopify you get very extensive control over the coding of your site - you get full control over the HTML and CSS of your website.
-With Squarespace, you can edit the CSS and certain bits of HTML (you can insert code snippets, basically) but you should be aware that the Squarespace support team essentially reserve the right not to support you fully if you've edited the CSS of your website.
+With Squarespace, you can edit the CSS and certain bits of HTML (you can insert code blocks onto pages, or inject code into the header of your site) but you should be aware that the Squarespace support team essentially reserve the right not to support you fully if you've added HTML or CSS to your site.

 (For the record, what I'd *love* to see one day is a halfway house between the standard version of Squarespace and the developer's platform - maybe a product called 'Squarespace Pro' which, like the original version of Squarespace, allowed you to tweak every element of your website and edit the CSS of your site easily).